Having served presidents, celebrities, and earned itself Michelin stars, is Sushi Jiro worth the trouble of getting a reservation?

 It’s Some of the Best Sushi You’ll Ever Have

-Of course it’s good, but is it going to blow you away?
+Of course, sushi is good at Sushi Jiro, but will it blow you away?
 Unfortunately, nothing can live up to the expectations that have been placed upon it.
-The rundown is this: It’s omakase style–you get 20 pieces of fish and a melon for dessert.
-Every piece is the best piece of whatever that particular fish is that you’ll probably ever eat.
+Expect an omakase-style menu where you get 20 pieces of fish and melon for dessert.
+Because Sushi Jiro is famous for its high-quality sushi, every piece of sushi served is likely to be the best piece of sushi you’ve ever had.

-It’s impossible to live up to the hype.
-The restaurant has three Michelin stars.
+That said, the hype surrounding Sushi Jiro can sometimes threaten to eclipse the restaurant.
+Sushi Jiro has received three Michelin stars.
 Barack Obama ate here.
 Anthony Bourdain thought it was incredible.
-They made an entire documentary about it called Jiro Dreams of Sushi!
-It is definitely a victim of unobtainable expectations.
+They even made an entire documentary called Jiro Dreams of Sushi that tells the background of Jiro and why people think of him as the best sushi chef in Tokyo.
+As a result, it is definitely a victim of unobtainable expectations.

 It’s a Short Meal